 I would like to book an appointment to have my water turned off/on

 To book an appointment to have your water turned off/on, contact Service Georgina at 905-476-4301.
-Water turn off/on can be scheduled during regular business hours between Monday to Friday, 7:30 a.m. - 3 p.m.
+Water turn off/on can be scheduled during regular business hours from Monday to Friday, 7:30 a.m. to 3 p.m.
 Appointments must be booked 48 hours in advance and residents must be home during the appointment (age 18 or over required).
 Residents must call back to have the water turned back on.
 If the water is to be turned back on within the same business day, there will be no additional charge.

 Once an appointment has been made, a Water Operator will visit the property to turn the water supply off/on from the curb stop, located outside of the house on the lawn or driveway.